odant/conan-jscript/src/doc/api/errors.md

 * Extends {errors.Error}

 Indicates that a provided argument is not an allowable type.
-For example, passing a function to a parameter which expects a string would be considered a `TypeError`.
+For example, passing a function to a parameter which expects a string would be a `TypeError`.

 ```js
 require('url').parse(() => { });